 The Company complies with the requirements of FASB ASC 340-10-S99-1 and SEC Staff Accounting Bulletin Topic 5A - "Expenses of Offering."
-Offering costs were \$8,362,137 (including \$7,116,445 in underwriters' fees and \$108,979 in selling concessions), consisting principally of costs incurred in connection with formation and preparation for the Public Offerings.
-These costs, together with the underwriters' discount were charged to additional paid in capital upon closing of the Public Offerings on August 9 and 19, 2021.
+Offering costs were \$8,362,137 (including \$7,116,445 in underwriters' fees and \$108,979 in selling concessions), consisting principally of costs incurred in connection with formation and preparation for the Company offering securities to the public ("Public Offerings").
+These costs, together with the underwriters' discount, were charged to additional paid-in capital upon closing of the Public Offerings on August 9 and 19, 2021.